Pattern Replication Risk¶

 Pattern replication is an agent absorbing codebase conventions and reproducing them at scale: deprecated APIs, legacy error handling, and hand-rolled utilities you meant to retire.

-The Mechanism¶
+The mechanism¶

 graph LR